Join the Great Dane Care Newsletter!

 • Adjustable: Yes, 1.25″ – 18.5″

-• Materials: Stell frame, stainless steel bowls
+• Materials: Metal frame, stainless steel bowls

 • What we like: Price, adjustability, small footprint